BabylonJS/Editor/README.md

 The Babylon.js Editor provides a way, for designers (and developers), to go further in scene design and write less lines of code.

 The editor is available online at http://editor.babylonjs.com/

+The Documentation is available here: http://doc.babylonjs.com/extensions

+Some more articles/tutorials are available here: https://medium.com/babylon-js

 Features
 ======